 Effect of sex, age and time together causal effects in couples

 Among the 118 phenotypes tested, we identified 64 significant causal effects in partners after adjusting for the effective number of tests (p < 0.05/66) (see Supplementary Table 3).
 We also examined the Cochran’s heterogeneity Q-statistic to identify traits with high heterogeneity and found no evidence of heterogeneity in the MR-estimates (all p > 0.05/66).
-Of the 64 significant results, we then tested to see if there was any difference between sexes.
-After adjusting for the effective number of tests among the remaining 60 traits based on their pair-wise correlation matrix (p < 0.05/29), no traits showed significant difference between sexes.
-However, 15 traits showed a nominally significant difference between sexes (p < 0.05), as shown in Supplementary Table 4), which is 4.7-times higher than expected (pbinomial = 7.45x10-8).
+We assessed the 64 significant results for significant sex-differences, but did not identify any after adjusting for the effective number of tests among the remaining traits based on their pair-wise correlation matrix (p < 0.05/29).
+However, 15 traits showed a nominally significant difference between sexes (p < 0.05, Supplementary Table 4), which is 4.7-times higher than expected (pbinomial = 7.45x10-8).
 Applying a paired t-test among these 15 traits revealed that female-to-male MR-estimates are on average larger than male-to-female estimates (p = 0.014).

-Next, we explored the impact of age and time-spent-together among the 64 significant traits in both males and females separately and both sexes combined, using linear regression to assess the trend across different bins (measured using a linear regression of MR-estimates versus median bin).
-There were no significant results in the sex-combined results after adjustment for number of effective tests (p < 0.05/29) in both the results binned by age or time-spent-together (proxied by the amount of time at same address).

-Finally, we examined the Pearson phenotypic correlation within the different bins and assessed for the presence of a trend, again using linear models (phenotypic correlation versus median bin).
-After adjusting for number of tests (p < 0.05/29), we identified two traits which showed a significant trend across the bins according to time-spent-together, namely body fat percentage and hand grip strength (right).
+To identify if partner traits converge over time, we explored the impact of age and time-spent-together (proxied by the amount of time at same address) among the 64 significant traits in both males and females separately and both sexes combined.
+Using linear regression of MR-estimates versus the median of the five age and/or time-spent together bins, we detected no significant results in the sex-combined results after adjustment for number of effective tests (p < 0.05/29).
+We also examined the Pearson phenotypic correlation within the different bins and assessed for the presence of a trend, using linear models (phenotypic correlation versus median bin).
+Two traits which showed a significant (p < 0.05/29) trend across the bins according to time-spent-together, namely body fat percentage and hand grip strength (right).
 In both cases, the correlation decreased as time-spent-together increased.
-We found another two traits which were showed a significant trend across the bins by median age, smoking status: previous and aspirin use.
+We found another two traits which showed a significant trend across the bins by median age, namely smoking status: previous and aspirin use.
 In this case, for both phenotypes, the slope increased as age median-age increased (Figure 6 and Supplementary Table 5).
-We found consistent findings using the Spearman correlation (all p < 0.05/29).
+Consistent results were found using Spearman correlation (all p < 0.05/29).